-The main contribution of this paper can be summarized as follows: \begin{itemize} \item We investigate in detail the relevance of control information across different layers of the network, finding that the shallower layers are more sensitive to the control signal, while the deeper layers exhibit weaker relevance to the control effect. \item Based on the relevance analysis, we propose a relevance-guided controlled generation strategy (RelaCtrl), which efficiently allocates the embedding positions of control blocks and the strength of the TDSM modeling capability.
-This approach minimizes the number of parameters introduced by the control branch and reduces computational complexity without compromising performance. \item We propose a Two-Dimensional Shuffle Mixer (TDSM), which efficiently replaces the self-attention and FFN in the original copy block by calculating attention within randomly divided channel and token groups.
-Theoretical analysis demonstrates that this design overcomes the limitations of local group modeling, ensuring efficient token-mixing and channel-mixing. \item The experimental results across four different conditional guidance tasks and two text-to-image generation models show that RelaCtrl consistently achieves superior performance while maintaining efficiency, validating the generalization of both the relevance-guided strategy and the proposed TDSM. \end{itemize}
+Our contribution can be summarized as follows: \begin{itemize} \item We investigate in detail the relevance of control information across different layers, finding that the shallower layers are more sensitive to the control signal, while the deeper exhibit weaker relevance to the control effect. \item Based on the relevance analysis, we propose a relevance-guided controlled generation strategy (RelaCtrl), which efficiently allocates the embedding positions of control blocks and the strength of the TDSM modeling capability.
+This approach minimizes the number of parameters introduced by the control branch and reduces computational complexity without compromising performance. \item We propose a Two-Dimensional Shuffle Mixer, which efficiently replaces the self-attention and FFN in the original copy block by calculating attention within randomly divided channel and token groups.
+Theoretical analysis demonstrates that this design overcomes the limitations of local group modeling, ensuring efficient token mixing and channel mixing. \item The experimental results across different conditional guidance tasks show that RelaCtrl consistently achieves superior performance while maintaining efficiency, validating the generalization of both the relevance-guided strategy and the proposed TDSM. \end{itemize}